Volunteers at VNA

 Patient, selfless, enthusiastic, devoted…these are just some of the words used to describe Visiting Nurse Association of Northern NJ (VNA) volunteers.
 Volunteerism is an essential part of VNA, enabling our agency to serve the community in personal, unique ways.

 Specially trained VNA Hospice volunteers can be found visiting with hospice patients and their families, providing comfort and compassion during the final stages of life.
 VNA's House Calls for Groceries volunteers take time from their busy schedules to deliver vital grocery shopping services to homebound residents in Morris County.
-One may also find VNA volunteers helping at Friendship House, VNA's social adult day care center in Boonton or at VNA's headquarters in Morristown assisting with administrative projects.

 “When some people hear about my work with the Hospice, they wonder why I would want to do that.
 In reality, I’ve volunteered in different settings over the years and this is some of the most rewarding work I’ve ever done.”